Sen. King on recovering from COVID: ‘Vaccine saved my life’

 Sen. Angus King said that his breakthrough case of COVID-19 produced symptoms that were double the worst head cold he’d ever experienced, and he credited the vaccine for keeping him out of the hospital.

-The 77-year-old independent said he hopes his rough-and-tumble experience in which he received an infusion to help fight the virus will help others who might be on the fence about getting the vaccine.
+The 77-year-old independent said he hopes his experience. in which he received an infusion to help fight the virus, will help others who might be on the fence about getting the vaccine.

 “I’m convinced the vaccine saved my life,” he told The Associated Press.

-King, who’s resting at home, said he’s feeling fine now.
+King, who’s resting at home in Brunswick, said he’s feeling fine now.
 He has no idea whether he got the virus in Washington or at home in Maine.
 He was one of several senators who tested positive for the virus around the same time.

 “It was pretty bad,” the senator said Monday.
 “It was like the worst head cold you ever had, times two.”